jasonwyatt/Android-DebugPort/README.md

     sqlite>

-Run `USE [database name];` to connect to a database, and once you're connected, you can run any SQLite command you want.
+Run `use [database name];` to connect to a database, and once you're connected, you can run any SQLite command you want.
 You can quit at any time by running the `exit;` command.

 ## License
 This library is released under the [Apache 2.0 License](https://github.com/jasonwyatt/Android-DebugPort/blob/master/LICENCE).